-You may elect to figure your 2018 tax by averaging, over the previous three years (base years), all or part of your 2018 taxable farm income.
+You may elect to figure your 2019 tax by averaging, over the previous three years (base years), all or part of your 2019 taxable farm income.

-You will need copies of your original or amended Oregon income tax returns for tax years 2015, 2016, and 2017.
+You will need copies of your original or amended Oregon income tax returns for tax years 2016, 2017, and 2018.
 If your return was adjusted, use the taxable income and tax from the adjustment.
-You can obtain copies of prior years' returns for a fee from the Oregon Department of Revenue.
+You can obtain copies of prior years' returns by going to www.oregon.gov/dor and logging in to Revenue Online, or you may request copies by mail for a \$5.00 fee for each return.
 You will also need tax instruction booklets for those years.
 You can download instructions from our website or see page 4 to contact us.